SelceData/project-laser/README.md

 Third, open your browser and type: 127.0.0.1/[htdocs folder name]

 For playing on your android or iOS device they need to be in the same local network with your computer.
 Usually its 192.168.1.100

+Original game was written by Supercell and all rights is received.

 For any questions message me in Discord: Selce#1880